Ayushi0780/Hinglish_turn_detection/README.md

 **`src/train.py`**

-Contains the complete training pipeline for both TinyCNNGRU and Whisper.
+Contains the training pipeline used to train both model variants.

+Training is **not required to run the submitted demo**, because the trained checkpoints are already included in `checkpoints/`.

 **`src/evaluate.py`**